bixb922/crank-organ/design_and_development/design_and_development.md

 For me, tuning an instrument is crucial.
 A slightly untuned instrument produces a "rough" or "uneven" sound.
 If definitely out of tune, the result is ... cringeworthy.
 There are some that find an out of tune crank organ quaint (whatever that means), I'm not one of them.

 Tuning has to be checked about once a month or if temperature changes.
-The resonant frequency of the pipes depends on the speed of propagation of sound in air, and that changes with temperature.

 The microcontroller in the crank organ has a microphone to record the sound.
 The correct frequency for each MIDI note is known, and the real frequency has to be measured.
 This is: you mark a note on a note list on the browser, turn the crank, the note will sound, the sound is then recorded on the ESP32 and can be analyzed.

 For instruments such as the guitar or the piano, the frequency when playing a note is very stable.
-Wind instruments such as clarinet or trumpet have an oscillating frequency, because human breath just cannot be controlled that well, even the heart beat causes a slight frequency deviation.
+Wind instruments such as clarinet or trumpet have an oscillating frequency, because human breath just cannot be controlled that well, and even the heart beat causes a slight frequency deviation.

 A crank organ also has a varying frequency.
 The frequency depends ever so slightly on pressure, and the pressure varies a bit while the turning crank and with the opening and closing of the different bellows valves.

 That means that for a good tuning, a full crank revolution (about 1 second) of signal has to be analyzed and averaged.

 That means that the tuning algorithm need not be extremely fast.
-Signal acquisition for one note will take at least 1 or 2 seconds anyhow (one crank revolution), so adding 0.2 or 0.4 seconds for the frequency analysis algorithm is no big deal.
+Signal acquisition for one note will take at least 1 or 2 seconds anyhow (one  or two crank revolution), so adding 0.5 seconds for the frequency analysis algorithm is no big deal.

 Precision: for two notes played in succession, the JND (just noticeable difference) is about 10 cents (1 cent = hundredth of a semitone) or 0.5% of the frequency ([see](https://forums.steinberg.net/t/just-noticeable-difference-engineering-concepts/95538)).
 (When two notes are played together, a lower difference could be heard sensing the frequency difference as beating).
 That means that the frequency measurement needs to be a bit more precise than 10 cents.
 It seemed reasonable to aim for about 1 cent of error, although 2 or 3 cents of error in the frequency measurement would still be enough.